Riley-Py/UWaterloo-Work/MSE 211/Week 9/Readings/Leadership Review - Yukl.md

 ### Issues/Controversies
 - Leaders are often pictured as heroic who are capable of determining the fate of organizations
-	- Bias towards explaining experience through rational actions
+	- Bias towards explaining experience through rational actions of people
+- Bias for people to exaggerate the importance of leadership as cause of organizational performance
+- Leadership importance lies between two extremes of heroic leader and figurehead

+#mse211
+#reading